instana/envoy-tracing/README.md

 ### 1.11.0 (2025-01-21)

-  * Add support for envoy-proxy 1.32.2 1.32.3 and 1.33.0
-  * Removed the agent header check for the `Server` header in the discovery response.
+  * The discovery response is not checked for the agent header `Server` anymore.

 ### 1.10.0 (2024-10-14)